tcchong/ttnotes/README.md

 # Introduction

-This is a book about javascript, unix, nosql, docker, git.
+Note-taking that include the topics of back-end, javascript, unix, books reading.